Drakensang Online

 Drakensang Online is a freemium online role-playing video game developed and published by Bigpoint for Microsoft Windows and macOS.
 The title was in an open beta phase from August 2011 to July 2012.
 A retail version was released in November 2011.

 Drakensang Online takes place in the world of Dracania where players assume the role of a character (Dragonknight, Ranger, Spellweaver or Steam Mechanicus) and discover cities, dungeons and wilderness areas in the 11 different regions in Dracania.

-Drakensang Online was awarded the German Developer Prize as best German role-playing game and the "best browser game" award at the German Video Game Awards.
+Drakensang Online was awarded the Deutscher Entwicklerpreis award as the best German role-playing game and the "best browser game" award at the Deutscher Computerspielpreis.

 Gameplay

 Drakensang Online is very similar to the Diablo game franchise and to other comparable titles in the way that is played from an isometric perspective.

 At the beginning of the game, the player creates a character by choosing to play as one of the four different character classes (Dragonknight, Ranger, Spellweaver and Steam Mechanicus) each of which has a different set of attributes.
 It is possible to create a maximum of up to four characters per account and server.
 The player can play solo or together with other players.
 There is also a guild system where players can organize themselves into alliances.
 Communication takes place via an internal chat system.

 The Drakensang world known as Dracania is a freely explorable open world similar to medieval Europe.
 Dracania has eleven regions with multiple cities, dungeons and wilderness areas.